 As an individual, some of the steps you can take in protecting your privacy include:

 - Avoiding shopper’s cards, whether they be cards that are scanned to apply discounts or a credit or charge card that is specific to the retailer.
 Retailers will often then use the information gathered from these cards to send targeted advertisements or offers; as the card is specific to that retailer, they may also maintain the rights to sell or distribute your information to other retailers, as they see fit.
 As a consumer, you can protect your privacy by not using such cards, or by insisting upon certain stipulations regarding the use of the information that is gathered.

 - Keeping an eye on your credit report.
 Not only will inquiries lower your credit score, they may be being run without your authorization.
 Should you see inquiries on your credit report that you did not request, you have the right to contact the credit bureau and request that they investigate.

 - Requesting that the Department of Motor Vehicles in your area not release your contact information, such as address and phone number, to anyone without your permission.
 Your license and registration information is generally public information, in most states.
 This information can be easily accessed by insurance companies and car dealers to verify the validity of your ability to drive or purchase a car.

 If you need help with privacy definitions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.